 Assessor $2,361

+Brad Walker Moved to Amend Article 2, School Committee Stipends back to FY 2020 number.
+Jason Cusimano Second

-PASSED UNANIMOUSLY
+PASSED UNANIMOUSLY AS AMENDED

 ARTICLE 3.
 To see if the Town will vote to authorize the Town Treasurer, with the approval of the Selectmen, to enter into compensating balance agreements for Fiscal Year 2021, pursuant to M.G.L. c.44, section 53F, or take any other action relative thereto.